 There are as many different types of coffee as there are coffee cups, however, which makes them quite different from teacups.

 The similarity instead is that they are designed specifically for the beverage they’re named after.

 Coffee cups, like tea cups, are usually made from ceramic.
 There are fine dining collections that include coffee cups that look, in their design, very similar to tea cups with their patterns.

-Many people also bring their coffee with them through their daily adventures, which has encouraged the rise in popularity of travel mugs, which are more likely to be made of stainless steel are another thermo-protective material.
+Many people also bring their coffee with them through their daily adventures, which has encouraged the rise in popularity of travel mugs (like this one), which are more likely to be made of stainless steel, another thermo-protective material.

 There are, of course, also disposable coffee cups.
 Many restaurants and cafes will also serve tea in these cups, though they were designed for coffee primarily.

 Disposable cups are mainly paper, though some also have a very thin, almost waxy lining to add durability which is made from plastic polyethylene.